Lyndal Roper

-Biography
+Education

-Roper graduated from the University of Melbourne in history and philosophy in 1977 after which she received the first Caltex Woman Graduate of the Year scholarship and an additional scholarship from the University Women Graduates’ association.
+Roper graduated from the University of Melbourne in history and philosophy in 1977, after which she received the first Caltex Woman Graduate of the Year scholarship and an additional scholarship from the University Women Graduates' association.
 An award from the German Academic Exchange Service (DAAD) allowed her to undertake study in Germany.
 During her initial nearly two years in Germany, Roper studied with Heiko Oberman at the University of Tübingen, and worked with Ingrid Batori and Hans-Christoph Rublack.
-She then moved to King’s College London where in 1985 she completed her PhD, supervised by Robert W. Scribner.
+She then moved to King's College London where in 1985 she completed her PhD, supervised by Robert W. Scribner.
+Her thesis was titled 'Work, marriage and sexuality: Women in Reformation Augsburg'.

+Career

-Before completing her doctorate, Roper began a Junior Research Fellowship at Merton College at the University of Oxford (1983–6).
-In 1986 she took up a non-permanent Lectureship at King’s College London, and moved in 1987 to a permanent post at Royal Holloway, University of London, becoming Professor in 1999 and establishing (with Amanda Vickery) the first Master’s programme in Women’s and Gender History.
-She has been Fellow of the Wissenschaftskolleg zu Berlin (1991–2) and has held Visiting positions at the Eisenberg Centre, Ann Arbor, the University of Western Australia, the Australian National University, Canberra, the Freie Universität Berlin, and the Max Planck Institut, Göttingen.
-In 2002 she took up a Lectureship and Fellowship at Balliol College, Oxford.
+Before completing her doctorate, Roper began a Junior Research Fellowship at Merton College at the University of Oxford (1983–1986).
+In 1986, she took up a non-permanent Lectureship at King's College London, and moved in 1987 to a permanent post at Royal Holloway, University of London, becoming Professor in 1999 and establishing (with Amanda Vickery) the Bedford Centre for the History of Women and Gender.
+She has been Fellow of the Wissenschaftskolleg zu Berlin (1991–1992) and has held Visiting positions at the Eisenberg Centre, Ann Arbor, the University of Western Australia, the Australian National University, Canberra, the Freie Universität Berlin, and the Max Planck Institut, Göttingen.
+In 2002, she took up a Lectureship and Fellowship at Balliol College, Oxford.
 She is currently Regius Professor of History at the University of Oxford and a Fellow of Oriel College.
-She is an Honorary Fellow of Merton College, Oxford, and of Balliol College, Oxford.
+She is an Honorary Fellow of Merton College, Oxford, and of Balliol College, Oxford, and a member of the editorial board of History Workshop Journal.

 Books

+Summer of Fire and Blood: The German Peasants' War

+Summer of Fire and Blood is the first English-language study of the German Peasants' War in a generation.
+It won the 2025 Cundill History Prize.